GoAuditsGoAudits

 • Build workflows for consistent and efficient operations

-• Train your staff on the 5S concept of warehousing and their applications
+• Train your staff on the 5S concept of warehousing and its applications

-• Perform efficient 5S audits using GoAudits mobile app
+• Perform efficient 5S audits using the GoAudits mobile app

 • Report inefficiencies and initiate their resolution within the app